varelaerick/Price-Predictor-Bras-lia-Apartments/README.md

 * Filled all Address null values
 * Filled all the Neighborhood null values
 * Filled all AR null values
-* Filled the apartments characteristics looking for the median of the addresses, neighborhoods or RAs.
+* Filled the apartments characteristics looking for the median of the addresses, neighborhoods, or RAs.
 * Got the Geo Location using geocoder to calculate and create the column Distance to the Downtown
-* Made a new column for Per Capita Income (PCI) of the ARs scrapped from wikipedia
+* Made a new column for Per Capita Income (PCI) of the ARs scrapped from Wikipedia
-* Made a new column for Population of the ARs scrapped from wikipedia
+* Made a new column for Population of the ARs scrapped from Wikipedia

 ## Data Visualization and Data Preparation

-To understand and prepare the DataFrame for the modeling I plotted a few visualization.
+To understand and prepare the DataFrame for the modeling I plotted a few visualizations.

 * Frist, before dropping latitude and longitude, I plotted the apartments on the map.